 sklearn.datasets.load_digits().
 The data represents handwritten digits as vectors of greyscale images.

 A support vector machine with a parameter grid search is used to classify the characters.
 The results are evaluated using an F1 score.
 The classification is first carried out on the full training data set (N=3823) to get a 'true' F1.
 It is then carried out on subsets of different sizes.
 The grid search is done on each set of data separately.
 One weakness of this example is that the basic classification is so good that there is not much variance in its bootstrapped estimate.

 The histogram below shows the estimates of the F1 scores using 20% of the data for training (blue bars).
 The red bar shows the 'true' F1 which is well within the estimated bounds shown by the gray lines.

 I find it interesting that most of the misclassified digits do not appear to be difficult to read.
 The first image below is of correctly classified digits, the second of incorrectly classified digits.

-This entire project is available on Domino, the data science tool.
-You can browse code, data and results.
+This entire project is available on Domino.
 To clone the entire project:

 - Download and install the Domino client

 - At a command prompt, run: